Phuc-Dao/algo/Binary Tree.md

 ### Flattening a Tree
 * Understand that when you flatten a tree into an array (using pre, post or inorder traversal) what the regions in the array represents.
 For example in inorder traversal, if the tree is

+### Full Tree
+* A Unique property of a full tree is that you can use the index of the parent to find the child and vice versa.
+Left Child is  2*(parentIndex).
+* Right Child is 2*(parentIndex) + 1
+    - 662 Max width of binary tree